 Anthropometrics

 Anthropometrics is a term used to describe the physical measurements of an individual’s size.
 The measurements tell us about the athlete’s overall frame.
 Would you tell a short pitcher to train and throw the same way as a tall pitcher?
-Two pitchers can deliver Major League velocity but do so with completely different frames and mechanics.
-Thus, mechanics can and will vary between taller and shorter pitchers at various stages of the delivery.
+Two ball players can deliver Major League velocities but do so with completely different frames and mechanics.
+Thus, your mechanics can and will vary between taller and shorter athletes.

-Since anthropometrics is the least trainable trait, it becomes the major factor to base the overall training program, in both the weight room and on the mound.
-Below is an example of what is measured:
+Since anthropometrics is the least trainable trait, it becomes the major factor to base the overall training program, in both the weight room, on the mound or at the plate.
+Below is an example of the various attributes we measure:

 Mobility